jbajic/blog/_posts/2024-01-11-how-hdd-work.md

 ## How do Hard Disk Drives work?

-HDD is a non volatile storage device which stores the data in a form of a magnetic field.
-The HDD is made out of multiple magnetic (from one to five platters) **platters** and pair of arms below and above of each platter.
+An HDD is a non volatile storage device which stores the data in a form of a magnetic field.
+The HDD is made out of multiple magnetic  **platters** (from one to five) and pair of arms below and above of each platter.
 Each platter contains multiple **tracks** which is a circular path on the platter.
-And tracks contains smaller chunks called **sectors**.
+Tracks contains smaller chunks called **sectors**.
 Data is read and written sector by sector using the arms.
 Sectors usually have sizes in range from 512 B to 16 KB.
 And a single track can have [many sectors](https://superuser.com/questions/107723/hard-drive-sectors-vs-tracks) depending how far away is track from the center of the platter.
 Modern HDD mostly